Browse our options

 - Folklore 2100 or Sociology 3040

-- 3 additional credit hours at the 3000 or 4000 level in each of Anthropology, Folklore, and Sociology
+- 3 additional credit hours in each of Anthropology, Folklore, and Sociology

 Simply put, sociology is the study of society, of the values that hold it together, the challenges that tear it apart, and the forces that change it over time.
 Sociology looks beyond normal, taken-for-granted views of reality, to see the full complexity of what is really going on underneath it all.
 It takes us into the complex core of our surroundings, not merely as participants or as observers, but as creators, because sociology is the study of the world that we human beings have created, and continue to re-create over time.
 We've created our world through our actions (or inactions), but we can also change the world.
 We are not passive receivers of the system; we are active creators of it and we play a role in enforcing the system.
 This is how the social order is maintained and preserved.